LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Resources/authentication.md

 The `LPAuthenticationParams` object contains an authentication type which should be passed in the constructor.
 An empty constructor is also available and the default authentication type will be SIGN_UP (is deprecated as of July 2019).

-_Note: if you call any methods in LPAuthenticationParams that support authentication (for ex. - `setHostAppJWT()`) - it will automatically set the authentication type to LPAuthenticationType.AUTH_
+_Note: If you call any methods in LPAuthenticationParams that support authentication (for ex. - `setHostAppJWT()`) - it will automatically set the authentication type to LPAuthenticationType.AUTH._

 ```java
 LPAuthenticationParams lpAuthenticationParams = new LPAuthenticationParams(LPAuthenticationType.UN_AUTH);